 Dietary needs on our Montenegro and Albania tour

 What will I eat?

 We’ve been strongly warned that in both Montenegro and Albania, meals are large affairs focusing on fattier cuts of meat than some Americans are used to.
-Bread is a central pillar to Balkans cuisine and you should expect loaves of it available at breakfast, second breakfast, lunch, second lunch, afternoon tea and dinner.
+Bread is a central pillar of Balkans cuisine, and you should expect loaves of it available at breakfast, second breakfast, lunch, second lunch, afternoon tea and dinner.
 In short, there is zero chance you will go hungry on this tour—you may end up waddling home.

 What if I have a dietary preference or allergy?
 Is Montenegro, Albania and Out Adventures accommodating to food allergies?

 Unfortunately, the Balkans is not the most flexible region when it comes to dietary preferences and some allergies.
-While we will always do our absolute best to accommodate everyone, vegetarians and vegans in particular need to manage their expectations on the variety of balanced meals they’ll be offered.
-Those who suffer from celiac disease or have gluten-intolerances will have an extremely difficult time in the Balkans (see aforementioned note on bread).
+While we will always do our absolute best to accommodate everyone, vegetarians and vegans, in particular, need to manage their expectations on the variety of balanced meals they’ll be offered.
+Those who suffer from celiac disease or have gluten intolerances will have an extremely difficult time in the Balkans (see aforementioned note on bread).

-Are snacks provided on hikes or should I bring my own?
+Are snacks provided on hikes, or should I bring my own?

 On our Valbona Valley trek, we’ll provide a full picnic lunch as well as multiple snacks to enjoy on the trail.
 If you’d like to enjoy a small snack on our other hikes, we recommend picking up some dried fruit, trail mix or chocolate beforehand.

 It pains us to say that neither country is particularly gay-welcoming.
 While both Montenegro and Albania have laws protecting LGBTQ+ people, the local attitude tends to be (at best) ignorance towards us and (at worst) distaste.
 It is almost guaranteed that public displays of affection will garner uncomfortable stares.